Making a laser cut rack

 Design time

-Getting the design and alignment correct isn’t as fiddly as you might think as long as you have a logical approach.
+Getting the design and alignment correct isn’t as fiddly as you might think. as long as you have a logical approach.
 It’s the deciding of how to break it down into flat shapes which takes a little longer.
-Once that’s done then it’s mostly a question of positioning slots and tabs and making sure you have your kerf set correctly.
+Once that’s done, it’s mostly a question of positioning slots and tabs and making sure you have your kerf set correctly.
 Kerf is essentially ‘the thickness of your blade’ when cutting things precisely.
 In this case it’s around 0.15mm, the diameter of the laser spot plus a small margin.

 Tea racks assemble!